macmade/GitKit/README.md

 ### About

-libgit2 build with language bindings for personal projects.
+libgit2 build with Swift language bindings for personal projects.

 License
 -------